Search

 What do you need?

-• paper, pens, pencils, crayons, glue, tape, sissors
+• Paper, pens, pencils, crayons, glue, tape, scissors

-• maybe a computer and a printer if you want to use materials you found online
+• A computer and printer, if you want to pull in anything from online

-• 30 min. to get your kid organized, started and into the lapbooking mood
+• 30 minutes to get your kid settled, started, and in the mood to make something

 Let’s do it!

-1. Choose a topic with your kid – it could be anything from potato to Black Hole, from Confucianism to Egyptian history.
+1. Pick a topic together — anything goes, from potatoes to black holes, from Confucianism to ancient Egypt.

-5. Put mini-books into the lapbook.
-Decorate the lapbook as you like.
+5. Assemble everything into the lapbook and decorate it however you like.

 What makes this an agile parenting tool?